paulmbeaumont/paulmbeaumont.github.io/README.md

 1. Create a repository on GitHub with an appropriate name.
 2. Link the repository to an RStudio Project.
-3. Edit files in your RStudio project and make sure to name your “main” file as “index.rmd”.
+3. Edit files in your RStudio project and make sure to name your “main” file as “index.Rmd”.
+Knit the file to produce "index.html".
 4. Push & Commit your edits often.
 5. In your RStudio Projects page, edit the “projects.md” file to add the project links to your new project.
 6. Commit & Push